rjb7731/LegalAdminAutomation/README.md

 pdftotextarray - Convert PDF files to strings and store within a dictionary for use within NLP (spacy, NLTK)

 CMSautomation- showing the capabilities of using pyautogui to interact with CMS systems when the sql database is not accessible.

+EmailAdder - Simple tool to save emails into the CMS